Skip to content

 |

-Note the annotation in the diagram that says "must be provided by external circuitry"—this is the key to understanding open-drain output.
-In open-drain mode, the chip's internal P-MOS does not participate, and there is no direct drive path between the pin and VDD.
-This means that when you make the pin output a "high level," the chip's entire action is simply to turn off the N-MOS—and then the pin floats (in a high-impedance state), neither pulled toward VDD nor toward VSS, just hovering there with an indeterminate voltage.
+Note the "Must be provided by external circuit" marked in the diagram—this is the key to understanding open-drain output.
+In open-drain mode, the internal P-MOS of the chip does not participate in the work, and there is no direct drive path between the pin and VDD.
+This means that when you make the pin output a "high level", all the chip does is turn off the N-MOS—and then the pin is floating (High-Impedance state), neither pulled towards VDD nor pulled towards VSS, it just floats there, voltage uncertain.

-To make the pin actually become a high level, you need to add an external pull-up resistor connecting the pin to VDD.
-When the N-MOS is off, the pull-up resistor slowly pulls the pin toward VDD; when the N-MOS is on, the pin is directly pulled to VSS, and current flows from VDD through the pull-up resistor into the N-MOS to ground.
-The resistance value of the pull-up resistor determines the rising edge speed and static power consumption—if the resistor is too small, the current when the N-MOS conducts is too large, leading to high power consumption; if the resistor is too large, the rising edge is too slow, degrading signal quality.
-This is a parameter that needs to be weighed based on the application scenario.
+To make the pin truly become high level, you need to add a pull-up resistor externally to the chip, connecting the pin to VDD.
+When the N-MOS is off, the pull-up resistor slowly pulls the pin towards VDD; when the N-MOS is on, the pin is directly pulled to VSS, at which time current flows from VDD through the pull-up resistor into the N-MOS to ground.
+The value of the pull-up resistor determines the speed of the rising edge and static power consumption—if the resistance is too small, the current when N-MOS is on is too large, power consumption is high; if the resistance is too large, the rising edge is too slow, signal quality is poor.
+This is a parameter that needs to be weighed according to the application scenario.

 What happens if you use open-drain mode to drive an LED?
-It depends on the external circuit design.
-Suppose your LED uses the classic "pin to series resistor to VDD" wiring (active-high).
-Then when the N-MOS is off (outputting "high level"), the pin floats.
-Without an external pull-up resistor, the LED's anode might not reach sufficient voltage to forward-conduct.
-The result is that the LED either doesn't light up at all or is extremely dim, depending on the actual voltage when the pin is floating.
-And when you output a low level, the N-MOS conducts, the pin is pulled close to 0V, and the voltage difference across the LED is actually at its maximum—this is completely reversed behavior compared to push-pull mode.
+It depends on the design of the external circuit.
+Suppose your LED is connected in the classic "pin series resistor to VDD" way (high level on), then when the N-MOS is off (outputting "high level"), the pin floats, and if there is no external pull-up resistor, the anode of the LED may not reach enough voltage to conduct forward.
+The result is that the LED either doesn't light at all, or the brightness is extremely low, depending on the actual voltage when the pin is floating.
+And when you output a low level, the N-MOS turns on, the pin is pulled to near 0V, the voltage difference across the LED is instead the largest—this is completely opposite to the behavior in push-pull mode.

-⚠️ Pitfall Warning: If you accidentally select open-drain mode to drive an LED, the LED might not light up at all or be extremely dim.
-This is because open-drain output's "high level" actually just leaves the pin floating—it doesn't actively drive to 3.3V.
-For LED control that requires definite logic levels, push-pull is the correct choice.
-This error is particularly hard to spot during debugging because your code logic is completely correct—the
+⚠️ Pitfall Warning: If you mistakenly choose open-drain mode to drive an LED, the LED might not light at all or be extremely dim.
+This is because open-drain output "high level" actually just lets the pin float, it doesn't actively drive to 3.3V.
+For LED control that needs definite levels, push-pull is the correct choice.
+This error is particularly hard to find during debugging, because your code logic is completely correct—HAL_GPIO_WritePin() calls are right, timing is right too—but the light just doesn't come on.
+You'll spend a lot of time checking wiring, checking clock configuration, checking HAL initialization, only to find the Mode was chosen wrong.

-So what is open-drain output actually good for?
-Its value shows in a few specific scenarios.
+So what is open-drain output actually useful for?
+Its value is reflected in several specific scenarios.
 The first is the I2C bus.
-The I2C protocol requires multiple devices to share the same data line (SDA) and clock line (SCL).
-Any device can pull the line low, but cannot actively pull it high—the line's high level is provided by a shared pull-up resistor on the bus.
-Open-drain output perfectly matches this need: when outputting 0, the N-MOS conducts and pulls the line low; when outputting 1, the N-MOS turns off and lets the line return to a high level through the pull-up resistor.
-If one device pushed out a high level with push-pull while another device simultaneously tried to pull the line low, it would cause a short circuit that could burn out the chip.
+The I2C protocol requires multiple devices to share the same data line (SDA) and clock line (SCL), any device can pull the line low, but cannot actively pull the line high—the line's high level is provided by a unified pull-up resistor on the bus.
+Open-drain output perfectly matches this need: output 0 turns on N-MOS to pull the line low, output 1 turns off N-MOS to let the line return to high level through the pull-up resistor.
+If a device outputs high level with push-pull, and another device wants to pull the line low at the same time, it will cause a short circuit, possibly burning the chip.

 The second scenario is "Wired-AND" logic.
-Multiple open-drain outputs are tied together sharing one pull-up resistor—as long as any one of them outputs a low level (N-MOS conducting), the entire line is low.
-This characteristic is very useful in multi-master buses and shared interrupt lines.
-The third scenario is level shifting—if your STM32 operates at 3.3V but needs to communicate with a 5V system, open-drain output with a pull-up resistor to 5V can achieve 3.3V to 5V level shifting (provided the pin is 5V tolerant, which most STM32F103 pins are).
+Multiple open-drain outputs are connected together, sharing one pull-up resistor, as long as any one outputs low level (N-MOS on), the whole line is low level.
+This characteristic is very useful in multi-master buses, interrupt shared lines.
+The third scenario is level shifting—if your STM32 works at 3.3V, but needs to communicate with a 5V system, open-drain output plus a pull-up resistor pulled up to 5V can achieve 3.3V to 5V level shifting (provided the pin is 5V tolerant, most pins of STM32F103 are).

-Once you understand the essential difference between push-pull and open-drain, you know why LED control must use push-pull.
-An LED needs the pin to output definite high/low levels, needs sufficient drive current, doesn't need Wired-AND logic, and doesn't need level shifting.
-Push-pull output actively drives in both directions, making it the simplest and most reliable choice.
+After understanding the essential difference between push-pull and open-drain, you know why LED control must choose push-pull.
+LEDs need the pin to output definite high/low levels, need enough drive current, don't need wired-AND logic, and don't need level shifting.
+Push-pull output actively drives in both directions, it's the simplest and most reliable choice.

 Pull-Up and Pull-Down Resistors — Why Choose NoPull Under Push-Pull

-Inside a GPIO pin, besides the two MOS transistors used for output drive, there are also software-configurable pull-up and pull-down resistors.
-In device/gpio/gpio.hpp (lines 39–43), we defined three options:
+Besides the two MOS tubes used for output drive, GPIO pins also have software-configurable pull-up and pull-down resistors inside.
+In device/gpio/gpio.hpp (lines 39-43), we defined three options:

 enum class PullPush : uint32_t {